What Is Parents' Evening?

 When Is Parents' Evening?

 Parent/teacher consultations take place twice each academic session.
-Consultation appointments are booked online now using our online booking system.
-The online booking system is now live.
+Consultation appointments are booked online using our online booking system.
+The online booking system is now live to take appointments for our October 2019 Parent's Evening

 How Do I Use The Online Booking System

-Letters were sent out to all parents with instructions but if you have lost your letter a copy of thecan be viewed and downloaded from our website.
+Letters are emailed out to all parents with instructions and a copy of thecan be viewed and downloaded from our website.

 Full instructions on how to use the online booking service can be found in the